Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Gokyo Lake

 We will spend another acclimatization day at Gokyo Village.
-On this day, we will take a short hike to Gokyo Ri.
+On this day, we will take a short hike from Gokyo village to Gokyo Ri.
 This beautiful vantage point offers a panoramic mountain view of Everest, Lhotse, Makalu, and the surrounding Himalayas.
 You can also witness the spectacular view of the turquoise Gokyo lakes and glaciers, including the country’s longest glacier, Ngozumpa Glacier.
 After our whole-day excursion, we will trek back to Gokyo Village.

 Trek Time: